thunderbird89/esf/stories/story-knock-knock.md

 Admiral Chen spoke up, her voice steady.

 > "The nature of the mission makes public honors complicated, but we'll find a way.
 Classified ceremonies, if necessary.
-But these pilots, these crew members—they'll be recognized properly.
+But these pilots, these crew members - they'll be recognized properly.
 That's our obligation."

 > "And the survivors," General Torres added.
 "When they return, they'll need support.
 Debriefing, medical care, psychological support.
-Fifty-four pilots who just fought in the first space battle in human history—they're going to need help processing that."
+Fifty-four pilots who just fought in the first space battle in human history - they're going to need help processing that."

 Trump nodded.